ebi-gene-expression-group/scxa-workflows/README.md

 ### Workflow logic

+#### Secondary (quantification)

+Quantification workflows now take transcriptome indices as input rather than generating them dynamically.
+This reflects our in-house usage of [Refgenie](http://refgenie.databio.org/en/latest/) to produce libraries of all the index permutations we need (e.g. with/ without spikes).

+#### Tertiary (post-quantification)

 Some changes were added based on discussion with domain experts and some [semi-quantitative evaluation](https://github.com/ebi-gene-expression-group/scanpy-parameter-explorer) based on separation of known clusters in dimension reductions:

  * Filtering.
 Switch cell-wise filtering to filter based on counts only with count > 1500.
 Add mitochondrial content threshold of 35%.